 - 2 Cups Filtered Water or desired thickness

-Add the onions to a saute pan with the oil and saute on medium-low heat for 5 minutes then add the garlic and cook until onions are soft and the garlic just starts to become golden.
+Add the onions to a saute pan with the oil and saute on medium-low heat for 5 minutes then add the garlic and jalapenos and cook until onions are soft and the garlic just starts to become golden.

 Add the water and spices then cook on medium-low heat for about 1/2 hour.
 Make sure to stir occasionally.